abess-team/skscope/docs/source/userguide/install.rst

 Installing SCOPE
 ===================

-There are two different ways to install the python package :ref:`scope <scope_package>`:
+There are two different ways to install the python package :ref:`skscope <scope_package>`:

 - Install the latest official release via pip or conda.
 This is the recommended approach for most users.
 - Building the package from source.
-This is recommended if you want to work with the latest development version or if you wish to contribute to scope.
+This is recommended if you want to work with the latest development version or if you wish to contribute to skscope.